syncfusion-content/windowsforms-docs/WindowsForms/TreeView/FAQ/How-to-select-a-particular-node-as-a-first-visible-node.md

 ---
 layout: post
-title: How-to-select-a-particular-node-as-a-first-visible-node | Windows Forms | Syncfusion
+title: How-to-select-a-particular-node-as-a-first-visible-node | WindowsForms | Syncfusion
 description: how to select a particular node as a first visible node
-platform: windowsforms
+platform: WindowsForms
 control: TreeView
 documentation: ug
 ---